Rijzzz/NotEnoughCalculator/CONTRIBUTING.md

 * 4 spaces, no tabs
 * Clear naming (`calculateResult` not `cr`)
 * Comment anything that isn't obvious
+* Run `./gradlew spotlessApply` before committing to format your code automatically
 * All `.java` files need the LGPL header at the top, don't remove or modify it:

 ```java